What is ESG and why do we care?

 Because it makes sound investment sense

-It is our fundamental belief that ESG considerations enhance risk-adjusted returns by reducing investment risk and creating investment value.
-A well run and responsible company that cares about its people, customers and the environment we believe is more likely to exhibit a greater level of resilience and outperform its peers than the one that does not.
+It is our fundamental belief that ESG considerations enhance risk-adjusted return potential by reducing investment risk and creating investment value.
+A well run and responsible company that cares about its people, customers and the environment, we believe, is more likely to exhibit a greater level of resilience and outperform its peers than one that does not.
 ESG analysis can provide valuable insights about factors that can have a significant impact on the financial metrics of a company and therefore better inform our investment decisions.

 ESG analysis can be complex.
 When taking ESG considerations into account, it is not just a case of evaluating the products and services provided by a company, but also its behaviour, conduct, supply chain and other considerations in running the business.
 ESG analysis must also consider the future, taking into account not only a company’s latest ESG disclosures, but also its strategy, overall impact and evidence that it is keeping to its commitments and standards.
 Hence we believe it is not advisable to formulate investment decisions based on purely backward looking historical data and believe a more forward-looking, dynamic approach is needed when considering ESG risks and opportunities.

-This is why our investment process leverages our proprietary ESG analysis and ESG ratings, which we fully integrate into our credit research and in turn, our investment decisions.
+This is why our proprietary ESG analysis and ESG ratings are integrated into our credit research.
 While exclusion-based strategies adopt a negative approach to investing, our holistic approach to ESG takes a more positive stance and also looks for opportunities where companies are actively transitioning and improving their ESG profiles.
-We look for improvement in credit metrics as well as ESG profiles that are not yet reflected in the price in order to maximise risk-adjusted returns for our clients.
-Not only are improving credit stories the most profitable opportunities, but improvement on ESG grounds also achieves positive outcomes for the environment and society.
+The combination of improving credit stories and improvement on ESG grounds can help achieve positive outcomes for the environment and society.

 Because our clients care

-The pressure from asset owners and regulators to invest responsibly and have a more sustainable mindset is therefore expected to grow significantly.
+The pressure from asset owners to invest responsibly and have a more sustainable mindset is therefore expected to grow significantly.

-Because we believe that only by facing up to sustainability challenges and strategically allocating capital can we hope to make good long-term investment decisions
+Because we believe that facing up to sustainability challenges and strategically allocating capital can help make good long-term investment decisions

 The world faces major sustainability challenges – such as climate change, ageing population, and inequality – which require radical solutions that will bring huge yet hard to predict changes to the global financial system.
-Only by facing up to these challenges, recognising that our capital allocation decisions have a real impact on the world, and being bold in our vision of the future can we hope to make good long-term investment decisions.
+By facing up to these challenges, recognising that capital allocation decisions have a real impact on the world, and holding bold visions of the future, investors can hope to make good long-term investment decisions.

 1Various studies exist that demonstrate that incorporating ESG factors can have a beneficial influence on returns.
 For example, “Sustainable Investing and Bond Returns: Research study into the impact of ESG on credit portfolio performance”, Barclays 2016.